musahaydar/Spotify-Data-Exporter/README.md

 ./exporter.py --playlists
 ```

+For each playlist, this will produce a folder named after the playlist (if the playlist's name only contains special characters, the folder generated will be named by the playlist's ID).
+The folder will contain:

+- The playlist's cover image
+- `playlist_name.txt` which contains the original name of the playlist
+- `tracks.csv` which contains a list of tracks, including their title, artist(s), album, release date, date added to playlist, and their Spotify URLs

 This function will only output the playlists that are public/on your profile.
 If you want to export private playlists, create a `.txt` file listing your playlists and use the following command.

 ### Export Playlists from File